pkgjs/parseargs/README.md

 }
 ```

+The source argument for a token is `args[token.index]`.
-Short option groups like `-abc` expand to a token for each option.
-The source argument
+Short option groups like `-xy` expand to a token for each option.
-for a token is `args[token.index]`.
+Note that the `x` and `y` tokens above have the same index, since
+they come from the same argument.

 `util.parseArgs()` is experimental and behavior may change.
 Join the
 conversation in [pkgjs/parseargs][] to contribute to the design.